 To start off the fall season, please take the Refresher Clinic for your appropriate age range, and then register for the Intermediate Referee course.

-In 2013, an Intermediate Referee Course will be offered October 11-13, at Cubberley Community Center, 4000 Middlefield Road in Palo alto.
-Please sign up at www.eAYSO.org for Roster # TBD.
+In 2016, an Intermediate Referee Course will be offered October 8-10, at Cubberley Community Center, 4000 Middlefield Road in Palo alto.
+Please sign up at www.eAYSO.org for Roster # 201604414.
 Check back at this web page before the class for further instructions.
 Times and room numbers are:

 Friday will be classroom instruction only.
 Saturday will contain a 90 minute outdoor session, so wear comfortable clothing and shoes.
 Sunday will consist of a review and the exam.
 We will provide lunch on Saturday and snacks for all days.

 If you have hardcopies of Laws of the Game, Advice to Referees on the Laws of the Game, Guide to Procedures, and AYSO Guidance, please bring them to class.
-We will provide updated hardcopies of Laws of the Game and Guidance.
-The most recent hardcopies of the other manuals are in publication, so please download them from Basic Referee Course U10 to U12.
-If you have a convenient way of bringing the softcopy to class on a notebook or tablet computer, it would be helpful but not necessary.
+We will provide updated hardcopies as appropriate.
+You can download softcopies from Basic Referee Course U10 to U12.
+If you have a convenient way of bringing the softcopy to class on a notebook or tablet computer, it would be helpful.